Normandy D-Day and Mont St. Michel Overnight

 2. Sainte-Mère-Église

-This lovely medieval town stands right on the N13 road, a key byway for the Germans to counter the landing beach attacks.
-The 81st and 101st paratroopers landed in a first wave, ultimately securing the town for the Allies, despite heavy casualties.
+Though medieval and picturesque, Sainte-Mère-Église sits on the N13, a vital route for German counterattacks.
+In the early hours of June 6, the 82nd and 101st Airborne landed here in a first wave, ultimately securing the town for the Allies despite heavy losses.

 A homage to the stranded paratrooper at Sainte-Mère-Église